ibm-cloud-docs/Cloudant/offerings/learning-center.md

 In summary, with two API calls `_bulk_docs` and  `_all_docs`, we can perform all create, read, update, and delete operations on {{site.data.keyword.cloudant_short_notm}} documents and be able to do so in bulk too. `_all_docs` retrieves documents by `_id` or ranges of IDs. `_bulk_docs` creates, updates, and deletes documents in bulk.
 Generally, we recommend that bulk writes are executed in batches of 500; more for tiny documents and fewer for large documents.

-Here's a screen capture of using {{site.data.keyword.cloudant_short_notm}} from a command-line terminal:
+See a screen capture of using {{site.data.keyword.cloudant_short_notm}} from a command-line terminal:

 That's the end of this part.
 The next part is called *Accessing {{site.data.keyword.cloudant_short_notm}} programmatically*.